oracle-livelabs/apex/approvals-component/introduction.md

 Estimated Time: 1 hour

 ### Objectives
-In this lab, you will:
+In this workshop, you will:
-- Obtain a free APEX development environment
+- Learn to create a free APEX development environment
 - Identify the various components and terminology of Approvals Management in APEX
 - Examine a Task definition and a Unified Task List
 - Create an Expense Tracker App to manage expenses